nus-cs2103-AY2122S2/tp/docs/team/b1llp4rk.md

     * Inability to redo some edit commands was discovered while [reinforcing integration test of edit command](https://github.com/AY2122S2-CS2103T-W13-3/tp/issues/156), and was fixed.
         * Commands that alter the data of HackNet have to commit the changed data, and this step was omitted for `edit` commands that modify multiple persons at once.

 * **Contributions to the UG**:
     * Updated section of `edit` command on how to edit multiple persons, and using the reset and default mode.
     * Updated sections of `edit` and `add` command on the use of commas to separate multiple values.

 * **Contributions to the DG**:
-    * Class diagram for EditCommand
+    * Class diagram for EditCommand and Sequence diagram for `edit` command.
-    * Sequence diagram for `edit` command
+    * Updated AB3 diagrams including 'delete' sequence diagram and `Model` component's class diagrams.

 * **Contributions to the team-based tasks**:
     * Took demo screenshots of v1.2 features